torrust/torrust-website-v1/src/routes/(blog-article)/how-to-setup-the-development-environment/+page.md

 ## Conclusion

 As you can see, the Torrust Tracker and Index are very easy to set up.
-We hope you find this guide useful.You might have problems:
+We hope you find this guide useful.
+You might have problems:

 - Setting up some of the projects on Windows.
 [We are working on it](https://github.com/torrust/torrust-tracker/issues/325).
 - Or with some missing system dependencies.